Hedonic Treadmill

 Yet, it is burned into our minds that a constant happy state is possible.

-T. Franklin Murphy wrote, “we hold our right to pursue happiness as sacred, perhaps, even as an obligation.
+T. Franklin Murphy wrote, “We hold our right to pursue happiness as sacred, perhaps, even as an obligation.
 If we have any chance of arriving at a destination, we must have an idea of where that destination is, and which routes will take us there.
-If we want to be happy, we must know our definition of happiness, and how to achieve that ideal” (2021).
+If we want to be happy, we must know our definition of happiness, and how to achieve that ideal” (Murphy, 2021).

 Purpose of Emotion

-Murphy explains further that “negative valence and weighty intensities send a powerful message that something is wrong.
-We may be doing something contributing to the sour emotions or it may be a biological misfiring” (2022).
+“Feelings provide knowledge.
+They don’t necessarily enlighten on the correct course of action to take.
+Feelings just provide input on whether or not we are pleased with our current state.
+Negative valence and weighty intensities send a powerful message that something is wrong.
+We may be doing something contributing to the sour emotions or it may be a biological misfiring” (Murphy, 2022).

 Negative emotions are nothing more than a signal that provide a necessary function for survival.
 Yet, our expectation that we should never experience these bodily reactions to life is misguided.
 Instead of learning from these momentary pokes of discomfort, we believe there is something fundamentally wrong, and freefall into the depths of sorrow, painfully and powerfully ruminating, conjuring up the terribleness of the present moment.